“Dang Good Cleaning for that Dang Good Feeling!”

 Clean the Deck with our Ultimate Guide.

 A good quality deck has never been cheap, and now with supply issues and everyone focused on their homes during the pandemic, the price of wood is through the roof!
 When you have a beautiful yard to take advantage of during the summer, take care of your deck so it will provide you with pleasure for many years to come.
 Summer never lasts long enough!
 More so in Alberta.
 Unfortunately, we can not do much about the length of the seasons, but we can do something that will help extend the life of a deck.
-In Alberta the winters can be especially harsh and can take a toll on your deck.
+In Alberta, the winters can be especially harsh and it can take a toll on your deck.

 Why Clean the Deck?